lhindman/cs121-mod01-activity/README.md

 ## Part 1: Explore AI Output

 Boise State officially allows the use of select AI tools (see [Guideance on Use and Applicable Policies](https://www.boisestate.edu/policy/generative-artificial-intelligence-ai-use-and-policies/)).
 Remember that AI tools may track, store, and use any input you put into it.
 Remember that your class materials are copyrighted and you are not permitted to freely distributed class material.

-1. Let's explore one of the approved tools, [Google Gemini](https://www.boisestate.edu/oit/google-gemini/).
+Let's explore one of the approved tools, [Google Gemini](https://www.boisestate.edu/oit/google-gemini/).
 Follow the instructions on the page linked to open Gemini.

-Open REFLECTION.md to record your answers.
+Complete the following tasks and record your observations and answers to the questions in your coding journal.

-2. Ask Gemini for a cinnamon roll recipe.
-Answer the questions in REFLECTION.md about this recipe.
+1. Ask Gemini for a cinnamon roll recipe.
+- Did you get a recipe?
+- Does it make sense?
+- Does it contain the correct ingredients?
+- Does it have sensible spices?

-3. Ask Gemini for a cinnamon roll recipe that contains tomatoes.
-Answer the questions in REFLECTION.md about this recipe.
+2. Ask Gemini for a cinnamon roll recipe that contains tomatoes.
+- Do you get a recipe?
+- Do you think this would taste good?
+- Do a websearch for the same recipe.
+- Do any of those recipes match what Gemini gave you?
+I did not find cinnamon rolls, but found other rolls that did not contain sugar.

-4. Reflect on your experience.
+3. Reflect on your experience.
 Unless you have previous experience baking, you probably couldn't just look at the recipe and figure out if it would be good.
 Note that even though tomatoes have no business being in cinnamon rolls, Gemini *would* give you what you asked.
 What does this tell you about the limitations of AI?
 How much should you trust the output of an AI?

-   Write your 2 - 4 sentence reflection in REFLECTION.md.

-### Part 2: Code Exploration
+## Part 2: Code Exploration

 1. Ask Gemini to create a solution in Java to solve the following problem.
 You need to write a program for a local orchard.
 They need something that will help them when selling trees.
 They need to be able to enter what tree was sold, track sales, and analyze the sales.
-Answer the questions in REFLECTION.md about the solution.
+- What does your program actually do?
+The problem description was somewhat vague, so there is room for interpretation.
+How do you know what your program does?
+- Is the solution correct?
+How do you know?
+What did you do to test it?
+- Is the solution correctly structured?
+That is, does it follow goodvdesign principles?
+How easy is it to modify?
+Does it follow thevcorrect coding conventions?

 2. Now take that solution and modify it to sell berries instead of trees.
-Answer the questions in REFLECTION.md about the solution.
+- What was modified?
+Does it still work?
+How do you know?
+- To modify this program, if it was well constructed, you should have only needed to swap out a single class.
+Likely by the end of this class but definitely by the end of CS 221, you should be able to recognize that.
+Modifying and validating the functionality of this program should take less than an hour - all you need to do is implement the new class and test it.

+3. Reflect on your experience.
+This activity should have shown you that in order to get a good solution from the AI, you both have to know **what** you're asking for and be able to analyze what you get.
+The only way to be able to do these things is to have a fundamental understanding the problem.

-### Part 3: But I Want To Use AI!
+## Part 3: But I Want To Use AI!

 Yea, but don't.
 Not yet.
 Remember that programming is a skill that needs to be practiced to be developed.
 Using AI at this point in your journey is like using pre-recorded CDs while you pretend to play the guitar; it's not you playing the guitar and you won't ever learn to play this way.
 You need to develop YOUR code writing and reading skills first.

 That being said, there are some very narrow and very specific use cases for AI at this point.
 You should NOT use it to solve your homework, but it can be used as a tutor of sorts, if you can't make it to the Kount Learning Center.
 It's not as good as the TA's in Kount, but it's a starting point.

 1. Ask Gemini to explain Java variables to you.